-The first headwall pitch is 6b and is relatively short (50m).
+The first headwall pitch is 6a and is relatively short (50m).
 The second, 60-m pitch, involves free-climbing (6c) up flakes and thin cracks, with protection that is always adequate, but at times sparse.
+The quality of the rock here is marginal.
 At an obvious left leaning ledge/ramp there are two options, head up and left to the original line or up and right for the free line.
 Time will tell which of these options becomes the preferred line.

-The free line (7b) climbs up then slightly right to reach a belay (two good camalots) just right and level with Maestri's abandoned compressor.
+The free line (7a/+) climbs up then slightly right to reach a belay (two good camalots) just right and level with Maestri's abandoned compressor.
 From here climb up (5m) to two good camalot placements, then right on small edges and holes (10m) to another camalot placement, to hit a system that leads to the top of the headwall, traversing back left to belay at the end of the Compressor Route.
-Although the first ascent party reported poor pro in those last 20 meters, the second ascent party noted that "you can protect without much problem"..
+The second ascent party noted that the last pitches can be protected "without much problem".

 In the headwall this route and its free variation use four bolt anchors belonging to the now defunct Compressor Route.
 Three of those anchors are original, dating to 1970.

 There are a few bits of old rope on the first pitches, especially the third and fourth.
 This is mostly due to hanged rappels.
 Make short rappels in that section to avoid the same fate.